sktime/sktime/docs/source/glossary.rst

     Tabular
         Is a setting where each :term:`timepoint` of the :term:`univariate time series` being measured for each instance are treated as features and stored as a primitive data type in the DataFrame’s cells.
 E.g., there are N :term:`instances <instance>` of time series and each has T
-        :term:`timepoints <timepoint>`, this would yield a pandas DataFrame with shape (T, N): T rows, N columns.
+        :term:`timepoints <timepoint>`, this would yield a pandas DataFrame with shape (N, T): N rows, T columns.